ixianslab/srh-data-science/README.md

 Run the command `conda env create -f environment.yml` to install the conda env named `srh`.

+To activate the environment run `conda activate srh`.

+To deactivate the environment run `conda deactivate`.

 ## Development of new content